 Therefore, our goal is to build a Chinook salmon depth model capable of local prediction and show it can inform bycatch mitigation strategies.
 We will do this in three steps.
-First, we will build a model that leverages environmental and temporal context to predict the relative likelihood of depth-bin use across the water column.
+First, we will build a model that leverages environmental and temporal context to predict the relative likelihood of depth-bin occupation throughout the water column.
 Second, we will evaluate the model’s predictions against observed depth occupancy and compare it to past research.
 Finally, we will generate a year's worth of predictions over the Gulf of Alaska and illustrate how those predictions can inform the selection of places and times where there is lower risk of Chinook occupancy near the sea floor.